 If you include the premise that an imaginary friend can be based on an object – a very special stuffed animal for example, as well as the completely made up illusion of a friend, then about 65 per cent of children have had one*.
 Take out the stuffed animal, and that leaves about 37 per cent.
 It’s a common phenomenon.

-Imaginary friends abound in children’s books, from Hobbes and Soren Lorensen, to the Wild Things and Blue Kangaroo.
+Imaginary friends abound in children’s books, from Hobbes and Soren Lorensen, to the Wild Things and Beekle.
 Two recent additions to the canon are:

 Imaginary Fred by Eoin Colfer and Oliver Jeffers